jcaillon/valet/README.md

 # valet

-Valet is a wrapper around your bash scripts that provides an interactive menu, standard help output, auto parsing for options and arguments, and so on...
+Valet is a wrapper around your bash scripts that provides an interactive menu, standard help output, auto parsing for options and arguments, a framework for approval testing, and so on...

 It works on **any Linux environment with bash** or on **Git bash for Windows**.

 It is written for performance and to minimize the overhead of a script calling your scripts.

+## Use case

+To help you on your daily tasks, you have created a collection of bash scripts that you added to your path.

+But...

+- You never recall what are the options and/or arguments of these scripts.
+- You struggle to even remember how they are named and how to invoke them.
+- They are not correctly documented.
+- They all follow a different convention regarding options and arguments.

+**→ This is where Valet can help you!**

-## Showcase
+## Features showcase

-xxx
+Valet in a gist:

+- In Valet, you can create new **commands** that you can invoke with `valet my-command`.
+- Each command has properties that help you describe it (a description, a list of arguments and options, and so on...).
+- Each command has a associated bash function that is called when the command is invoked and which contains your logic.
+- You define commands and their functions in `.sh` files under your valet user directory and Valet takes care of indexing your commands; which allows you to quickly find them, parse options, arguments, print their help...

+Invoking `valet` without arguments lets you interactively search and invoke commands:

+*insert gif*

+With `valet command --help` or `valet help command`, you get a beautifully formatted help for your command usage:

+*insert gif*

+Fuzzy matching command names allow you to invoke the right command more quickly, see this example with `valet h s h`:

+*insert gif*

 ## Installation